 Celebrate with a Festival

-Nothing says good weather, like the return of outdoor festivals.
+Nothing says good weather like the return of outdoor festivals.

-The oldest dragon boat festival in the United States, the Boston Hong Kong Dragon Boat Festival comes back every year and aims to promote and develop the sport of dragon boating.
+The oldest dragon boat festival in the United States, the Boston Hong Kong Dragon Boat Festival returns every year and aims to promote and develop the sport of dragon boating.
 Come experience this unique cultural event and see dozens of teams and thousands of paddlers from all over the world race down the Charles River.

-Kick-off the start of beach season with the whole family during the Annual Kite Festival on Revere Beach.
+Kick off the start of beach season with the whole family during the annual Kite Festival on Revere Beach.
 With kite decorating, kite flying, live music and so much more.

 And finally – Boston Pride kicks off in early June, which includes not only the parade but a weekend and month-long celebration consisting of festivals, block parties, brunch-themed gatherings and so much more.